Contents

 Tangerine Money-Back Credit Card

 Another competitive credit card for new credit card users is the Tangerine Money-Back Credit Card.
 This card has no annual fee, 20.95% purchase interest and 22,95% cash advance interest.
-There’s no annual fee, and you can get an unlimited 2% back in two categories of your choice.
+There’s no annual fee, and you can earn unlimited 2% back in 2 categories of your choice.
 You can also get 0.5% cash back on everything else.
-If you decide to have your cash back directly deposited into your Tangerine savings account, then you can add a third 2% category of your choice.
+If you decide to have your cash back deposited directly into your Tangerine savings account, you can add a third 2% category of your choice.
 The categories you can choose from include:

 • Grocery